 As you’d expect, cheaper pressure washers will have lower PSI and GPM ratings.
 And if you want bigger and stronger units, you’ll often have to spend more.

 This is one of the most common questions in choosing a pressure washer.
 The simple answer lies in what you intend to clean with it.
 If you’re looking to use it for home maintenance like washing off the patio or even cleaning cars, bikes or your garden grill, then a light to medium duty consumer unit will do.

-If you want to use it for a cleaning service, to strip paint, or clean large driveways, the medium or heavy duty pressure washers will be more suited for you.
+If you want to use it for a cleaning service for home improvement, to strip paint, or clean large driveways, the medium or heavy duty pressure washers will be more suited for you.

 The following table below gives you an idea of what PSI is suggested for certain types of cleaning jobs.

 Now that you have an idea of what these tools can do and how what specifications to look for, the next item you’ll have to deal with is picking out what type of pressure washer to get.
 There are two major types available, those that run on electric motors and those that are powered by gas engines.